 Do you need help?

-Parents or carers should contact the principal of their child's school.
-Parents or carers whose child is not yet enrolled in school should contact their local school or local educational services team on 131 536.
+Parents and carers should contact the principal of their child's school.
+Parents and carers whose child is not yet enrolled in school should contact their local school or local educational services team on 131 536.

 Roles and responsibilities